Skip to main content

 )

-Case 2: opting out, for complex onReorder implementations
+Case 2: Opt out for complex onReorder implementations

 #

-In that case, to opt out of the new behavior, adjust the newIndex to match the old behavior.
+In these cases, to opt out of the new behavior, adjust the newIndex to match the old behavior.

 Code before migration: